AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/customize-activities-sync.md

    >[!NOTE]
    >
-   >**Reminder**
-   >
-   >
    >"Sales email received" does **not** mean delivered.
 Delivered status is not captured for emails sent via Sales Insight.

    >[!TIP]
    >
-   >If you're interested in getting more Marketo information into Salesforce, check out our [Marketo Sales Insight](../../../../../product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md) product.
+   >If you're interested in getting more Marketo information into Salesforce, check out our [Marketo Sales Insight](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md) product.